TomMaullin/Confounds/README.md

 You can watch your analysis progress either by checking the `logfile` (see above).
 To do so, run the following command:

 ```
+cd /path/to/log/html/
+python -m http.server <remote port>
 ```
+where `<remote port>` is the port you want to host the file on (e.g. `8701`).
 In a seperate terminal, you must then tunnel into your HPC as follows:

 ```
 ssh -L <local port>:localhost:<remote port> username@hpc_address
 ```

 where the local port is the port you want to view on your local machine and the remote port is port hosting the html log file.
+You should now be able to access the HTML log file in browser by opening `http://localhost:<local port>/<your log file>.html`.

 ### Structure of the repository